researchstudio-sat/webofneeds/documentation/howto/README.md

 URI socket = sockets.get(0);
 ```

-## Bot HowTo: Create an atom
+## Bot HowTo: Creating an Atom
 Situation: you want to create an atom with some simple data (E.g. Title, Description, Tags, ...)
 What you have to do:
-1. Make sure you have the `ExecuteMessageCommandBehaviour` activated (see HowTo on sending messages)
+1. Make sure you have the `ExecuteMessageCommandBehaviour` activated (see [HowTo on sending messages](#bot-howto-sending-a-message-and-processing-the-result))
 2. Create a new atom URI
 3. Use the `DefaultAtomModelWrapper` to create an RDF dataset with the atom's data
 4. Publish a `CreateAtomCommandEvent`.